borkob/git_labs/README.md

 that continues to be solved under massively parallel computation for the past few decades (see http://en.wikipedia.org/wiki/Golomb_ruler and http://www.distributed.net/OGR).

+A crowd-sourcing server prototype to facilitate experimentation and push the frontiers on finding new **best-known values** (BKVs), for the labs problem
+is under construction.
+Researchers will be able to download the labs solver lssOrelE with the data set and simply **run the solver on their host** in the browser.
+Upon finding the solution (or a breakthrough value that improves the current **BKV**), the browser will return solution details to the server and start a new run on the local host either with the current or the new **BKV**.
+For an interactive labs puzzle and the timeline of the crowd-sourcing server prototype availability see http://labraj.feri.um.si/B.labs.

 Please use this citation when referring to this archive:

 B. Bošković, F. Brglez and J. Brest, **A GitHub Archive for Solvers and Solutions of the labs problem**, 2016